sastelvio/project_dasci/README.md

 ## 📚 Academic Project – Data Science & Public Health

-This repository contains an academic project developed as part of a collaborative coursework assignment in data analysis and machine learning.
+This repository contains an academic project developed as part of a collaborative coursework assignment in A Journey to Data Scientist.
 The study focuses on **descriptive and predictive analysis** of dengue fever cases in Brazil using a large public dataset provided by the Brazilian Ministry of Health.

 > ⚠️ **Note:** This project was created in collaboration with fellow students for educational purposes.
 It is not intended for direct clinical or governmental application without further validation.